internetofwater/scheduler/README.md

 ## Production

-Run `python3 main.py prod` to run a production deployment.
+- Run `python3 main.py prod` to run a production deployment.
 This will spin up everything and containerize dagster.
 You will need to specify your s3 container in the `.env` file.
+- All deployment and infrastructure as code work is contained within the [harvest.geoconnex.us](https://github.com/internetofwater/harvest.geoconnex.us) repo

-## Credit
+## Licensing

-This repository is a heavily modified version of https://github.com/gleanerio/scheduler and licensed under Apache 2.0
+This repository is a heavily modified version of https://github.com/gleanerio/scheduler and is licensed under Apache 2.0